MrKriss/python-dev-sessions/README.md

     * Writing tests as functions matching `test_*()` in files matching `test_*.py`
     * Importing the library, easy if pip (-e) installed.
     * Run all tests with: `pytest /path/to/tests`

+  * **Potential Pitfall**: Making test directory a package
+    * TLDR: don't put a `__init__.py` file in the `tests/` directory.
+It's fine in any sub directory further down though.
+    * Means that pytest needs to add the directory `/package` to the path in order to import tests
+    * This means imports in the test may run against the local code not the installed code
+    * This can cause issues, typically when non python files are not installed correctly.
+Your tests will pass, but only because they are running against the local version of the code, not the installed version.

   * Test data files
     * Layout